house-inspection_westmountmag

 .

-• Upon completion of the inspection the inspector will provide the buyer with a written detailed report;
+• Upon completion of the inspection, the inspector will provide the buyer with a written detailed report;

 .

-• Should there be an issue in the report that can devalue the property, the seller must receive the report in the specified time period, along with the buyer’s request for a reduction in price, or a repair of the issue, or cancellation of the offer;
+• Should there be an issue in the report that can devalue the property, the seller must receive the report in the specified time period, along with the buyer’s request for a reduction in price, a repair of the issue, or cancellation of the offer;

 .